mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

 ## How to use it?
 Prerequisites:
 1. Type of files:
     - The toolset currently works with .nd files that are stored in a folder with the reconstructed channels, and that are all named the same (e.g. "Scan1.nd").
+It should however work with other formats for z-stack images, such as .tif files.
 2. Directory structure and folder naming:
     - You should create two global working directories: one for Images, and one for Results.
 These two Images and Results folders should be separate.
 If you have several batches to analyze, you can include them in a higher level directory (such as a Batch 1 folder).
     - The Results directory will initially be empty.
-    - The Images directory should contain your images, where one image is stored in one subfolder.
+    - The Images directory should contain your images, where each image is stored in one individual subfolder.
-    - The names of your sample and of the region analyzed should be included in the name of each subfolder (example for animal V1456 if region is ACC: V1456ACCc1).
+    - The names of your sample and of the region analyzed should be included in the name of each subfolder (example for sample V1456 if region is ACC: V1456ACCc1).
 3. Example of suitable directory structure:

 					     			[Batch 1]